lechnerc77/azd-compatibility-azure-function/README.md

 ## Summary and remarks

-Overall the conversion of an existing project into an `azd`-compatible setup gave me a good experience and the effort was low (being aware that this was not a battle-hardened project running in production), so I think th effort is worth the benefit.
+Overall, the conversion of an existing project into an `azd`-compatible setup gave me a good experience and the effort was low (being aware that this was not a battle-hardened project running in production), so I think th effort is worth the benefit.
 I cannot state the exact time I needed to get things going (at least with my level of bicep knowledge it would not be fair to take that as a fair measure), but I am quite sure the adjustment can be done in well below an hour.
 In case you have the Infrastructure as Code already in place, it is probably straight forward to get the setup and we are in a range of minutes.
-However, if something goes wrong, the feedback loop takes some time when you have to fix e.g., the `bicep files` (it is always the last resource to be deployed that throws an error .. always).
+However, if something goes wrong, the feedback loop takes some time when you have to fix e.g., the `bicep files` (it is always the last resource to be deployed that throws an error ... always).
 This feedback loop would maybe be reduced by improving the preflight checks of bicep (like naming of storage accounts that seems not to be checked).

 In case of an error the azd CLI returns the correlation ID of the provisioning, so one can find the details of the error via: